 Geography of Chandannagar

-The geographical coordinates of Chandannagar is 22.87 ° north 88.38 ° east and its elevation measures about 10 metres.
-This region comprises three areas known as Boro Kishanganj
+The geographical coordinates of Chandannagar is 22.87 degree North to 88.38 degree East and its elevation measures about 10 meters.

 Demography of Chandannagar

-The population of Chandannagar, according to the 2011 census was reported to be around 1, 66, 949.
+According to the 2011 census of population, Chandannagar, was reported to be around 1, 66, 949.
 The number of females are 82, 692 while the number of males are 84, 257.
 The average literacy rate as revealed by the census report stands at 90.62 percent.

 Culture of Chandannnagar